lancl/real-estate-hub/README.md

 ## 1. Front End

+Note that front end's folder name is 'src' (instead of 'client').
+This is due to create-react-app's constraint.

-### A Bootstrapped App
+### Bootstrapped with create-react-app

 This project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app).

 I decided Not to update my repo from 2018 (via webpack).
 Instead, I started a new repo via create-react-app.
 This is due to the high efforts to update the legacy codes (e.g. node's v8 VS v14).

-Note that front end's folder name is 'src' (instead of 'client').
-This is due to create-react-app's constraint.
+### Auto-Suggestion for Search Bar

+Based on this npm package, [react-autosuggest](https://www.npmjs.com/package/react-autosuggest).
+The advantages of providing auto-suggestion feature include less effort to type the full name of each city.

+### Google Maps

+Note that this API service is no longer free (it was back in 2018).

+### Line Charts

+Based on these 2 npm packages, chart.js and react-chartjs-2.
+The advantages of using these packages include beautiful data visualization for large set of data points (i.e. monthly price data, for 20+ years).

+Note that [Google Charts](https://www.w3schools.com/howto/howto_google_charts.asp) is an alternative way to plot charts.

 ## 2. Back End